 Dr Taveras works for the Montefiore Center for Heart and Vascular Cares’ Outreach division caring for spanish speaking communities in the Bronx.
 He completed a dual residency in Internal Medicine and Pediatrics and then served as chief resident of internal medicine at the St. Vincent’s Catholic Medical Center of New York.
 He went on to specialize in cardiovascular disease at NYU Winthrop Hospital , under the mentorship of Dr. Kevin Marzo, chief of Cardiology at Winthrop.
 He is board certified in both internal medicine and cardiovascular diseases, and sub specializes in echocardiography, nuclear cardiology and computed tomography of the heart.
 Apart from his work in community outreach, Dr. Taveras’ career focuses on innovation and technology.
 Dr. Taveras is a fellow of the American College of Cardiology.

-Dr. Christopher Palmeiro serves patients with intellectual and developmental disabilities at the Westchester Institute for Human Development in Valhalla, New York.
-He currently practices as the only endocrinologist in a critical access community in Margaretville, New York.
-Dr. Palmeiro is also the Medical Director at Margaretville Hospital and Chairman of Endocrinology at the HealthAlliance of the Hudson Valley.
+Dr. Christopher Palmeiro serves patients with intellectual and developmental disabilities at the Westchester Institute for Human Development in Valhalla, New York and is the Chairman of Endocrinology at the HealthAlliance of the Hudson Valley in Kingston, NY.
 Prior to his current positions, Dr. Palmeiro completed his fellowship in endocrinology, diabetes, and metabolism at Westchester Medical Center.
 He completed both his residency and chief residency in internal medicine at St. Vincent’s Catholic Medical Center in Manhattan.
 He is a diplomate of the American Board of Internal Medicine.
-Dr. Palmeiro’s areas of interest within the realm of endocrinology include nutrition support, obesity counseling and the progressive management of diabetes.
-He completed a Master of Science degree in clinical nutrition while in medical school at the New York College of Osteopathic Medicine, and was the first graduate of an innovative program that incorporated this degree into the medical school curriculum, earning him the John J. Theobald Graduate Achievement award.
+Dr. Palmeiro completed a Master of Science degree in clinical nutrition while in medical school at New York Institute of Technology College of Osteopathic Medicine, and was the first graduate of an innovative program that incorporated this degree into the medical school curriculum, earning him the John J. Theobald Graduate Achievement award.

 Jorge Romero, MD, is an Attending Physician and Assistant Professor of Medicine in the Arrhythmia Service in the Cardiology Division at the MontefioreEinstein Center for Vascular Care.
 Dr. Romero specializes in the treatment of complex arrhythmias, particularly in catheter ablation of ventricular tachycardia and atrial fibrillation using cutting-edge technology.
 He is one of the few electrophysiologists in the country who performs these procedures without fluoroscopy, which avoids radiation exposure to the patients and his staff.
 Dr. Romero, who hails from Colombia, earned his medical degree at the Universidad del Valle in Cali Colombia.
 Following graduation from medical school, he spent a year working as a community physician in rural areas in his country before coming to the United States to embark on a series of residencies and cardiovascular and cardiac electrophysiology fellowships, including at Albert Einstein College of Medicine, Ronald Reagan UCLA Medical Center, and finally at Brigham and Women’s Hospital/Harvard Medical School.
 Dr. Romero has been recognized with several awards, including the Cardiology Fellowship Training Program Director’s Award at Albert Einstein College of Medicine, and two Young Investigator Awards—one from the American Heart Association and the other from the American Society of Hypertension.
 Dr. Romero is a member of the American Heart Association (AHA), and a fellow of the Heart Rhythm Society (FHRS) and the American College of Cardiology (FACC).
 Dr. Romero is the author of about 80 publications in indexed journals, about 150 abstracts, and eight electrophysiology book chapters.
 He serves as a reviewer for major electrophysiology and cardiology journals.